 Once on the boat, you will cruise along the backwaters for a couple of hours.
 Pass small villages and see how the local people live.
 The lushness of coconut trees will astound you.
 En-route visit villages to see coir making, tea shops, paddy fields, temples, beaches etc. till sunset.
 At night the boat is anchored at a beautiful and quiet part of the lake.
 (This service is on a group basis.)

-This morning, you will disembark from your houseboat.
+This morning after indulging in breakfast on board, you will disembark from your houseboat in Alleppey.

 Varkala beach is the only place in southern Kerala where cliffs are found adjacent to the Arabian Sea.
 These formation cliffs are a unique geological feature on the otherwise flat Kerala coast.
 They are known among geologists as Varkala Formation and a geological monument as declared by the Geological Survey of India.
 There are numerous water spouts and spas on the sides of these cliffs.
 The beach is a haven for sun-bathing and swimming.